ciforios/ciforios.github.io/_posts/2015-06-02-Gerrit-for-jenkins.markdown

 > Note: In case you aren't allowed to edit the settings, you might not be logged in, or you don't have admin rights.
 Note: In case the verified label doesn't exist, follow the steps [below](#verifiedLabel).

-In order to allow a secure communication the jenkins user also requires a SSH key.
-Therefore you'll have to create a private and public key on the host machine that is running jenkins and allow communication from the machine running gerrit.
+In order to allow a secure communication the Jenkins user also requires a SSH key.
+Therefore you'll have to create a private and public key on the host machine that is running Jenkins and allow communication from the machine running gerrit.
 If you're on a UNIX system, you should be able to run *ssh-keygen* in your terminal and follow the instructions until you have your pair of keys.
-> Note: Make sure **not** to enter a passphrase when creating the SSH keys because otherwise, jenkins won't be able to log into gerrit.
-It will show the error "Bad SSH key or passphrase" when testing the connection, see [https://issues.jenkins-ci.org/browse/JENKINS-20879](https://issues.jenkins-ci.org/browse/JENKINS-20879).
+> Note: Make sure **not** to enter a passphrase when creating the SSH keys because otherwise, Jenkins won't be able to log into Gerrit.
+It will show the error "Bad SSH key or passphrase" when testing the connection, see [https://issues.jenkins-ci.org/browse/JENKINS-20879](https://issues.Jenkins-ci.org/browse/JENKINS-20879).

-In gerrit, you also have to add the public key to the jenkins user.
+In Gerrit, you also have to add the public key to the Jenkins user.
-> Note: Don't forget to log in with the jenkins user.
+> Note: Don't forget to log in with the Jenkins user.

-To add the public key, hit the username in the top right corner (should be jenkins) and click "Settings".
-In the settings menu choose "SSH Public Keys" and add the Public Key you created on the jenkins machine.
+To add the public key, hit the username in the top right corner (should be Jenkins) and click "Settings".
+In the settings menu choose "SSH Public Keys" and add the Public Key you created on the Jenkins machine.

-You also have to set the username of the jenkins user.
+You also have to set the username of the Jenkins user.
 You can do that in the user Settings within "Settings".
-This is the username you have to enter for Gerrit Trigger in jenkins.
+This is the username you have to enter for Gerrit Trigger in Jenkins.

 ####<div id="verifiedLabel"/>The verified label bug

-The Jenkins Plugin "Gerrit Trigger" expects Gerrit to have the label "Verified" set, which isn't included in the gerrit config by default.<br>
+The Jenkins Plugin "Gerrit Trigger" expects Gerrit to have the label "Verified" set, which isn't included in the Gerrit config by default.<br>
-The gerrit label can be added in:<br>
+The Gerrit label can be added in:<br>
 Projects > List > All Projects > General > Edit Config<br>
 by adding the following in the bottom of the document:
 {% highlight bash %}